Showing posts with label plants. Show all posts

 We did stop at Wendy's for a chocolate frost.

-Hubby did not want a frosty, so we stopped at Dairy Queen for a creamsicle.
+My Hubby didn't want a Frosty, so we stopped at Dairy Queen for a creamsicle.

-We were halfway to Atlanta when I realized I had forgotten to bring my cell phone and my sunglasses at Red Lobster.
+We were halfway to Atlanta when I realized I had forgotten to bring my cell phone and my sunglasses to Red Lobster.

-I had to use hubby's cell phone to take pictures and airdrop them when I got home.
+I had to use my husband's cell phone to take pictures and AirDrop them when I got home.
 I did go back to get my glasses before we left the restaurant.

 I had a great day.